dcac/dcac.github.io/contests/good-kill-contest.md

 Winning isn't just good - it's great!
 And we're **giving away tickets** to see the new movie starring Ethan Hawk - **GOOD KILL**.

-Screening take place in the following cities on **Thursday, May 14th**:
+Screenings take place in the following cities on **Thursday, May 14th**:

 **Toronto**
 **Vancouver**